-A randomised controlled study compares two or more groups of people: a research group who receive the new 'research' treatment (plus or minus standard care, depending on the trial) and a control group who just receive the existing standard care.
+(plus or minus standard care, depending on the trial) and a control group who just receive the existing standard care.
 If you take part in the study, a computer will randomly allocate you to a treatment group.
 This allows a fair comparison between the new treatment and the existing treatment group to see which one works best.

-Why am I being asked to take part?
+3 Why am I being asked to take part?

-You are being asked to take part in Octopus because you are between 25 and 70 years old and have PMS.
-Your neurologist may be recommending you for this study, or you have expressed an interest in this study.
+You are being asked to take part in PLATYPUS because you are between 25 and 70 years old and have PMS.
+Your neurologist may be recommending you for this study, or you may have expressed an interest in this study.

-This may be through the UK MS Register (UKMSR) or through the Octopus Registration of Interest form.
-The information provided for in these forms will be stored by Swansea University Medical School.
+This may be through the link to the MS Clinical Trial Pre-screening Platform, MS Trial Screen, or the Registration of Interest Form on the MS Australia website.

 Participation in the research is entirely voluntary.
-If, after considering it, you decide not to participate, this will not affect your care in any way and your neurologist will continue to find the best standard treatment available for you.
+If, after considering it you decide not to participate, this will not affect your care in any way and your neurologist will continue to find the best standard treatment available for you.

-What will I need to do if I take part?
+4 What will I need to do if I take part?

-After filling out the Registration of Interest form (the information provided for this is stored by Swansea University Medical School on behalf of the Sponsor, University College London (UCL)) and/or initial telephone contact from a hospital or study doctor, these suggest you may be suitable for the study.
-You will be asked to attend one of the Octopus study hospitals to discuss this information sheet in more detail.
+After filling out the MS Trial Screen survey (the information provided for this is stored by University of Tasmania on behalf of the Australian Sponsor, Griffith University) and/or an initial telephone conversation with your hospital or study doctor, you will be asked to attend one of the PLATYPUS study centres to discuss this information sheet in more detail.
 If you would still like to take part, are happy to have some tests and provide more information on yourself, we will ask you to sign a consent form.
 Not everyone will be able to take part in this study.